tpoveda/tp-dcc/README.rst

 ============================================================

-DCC agnostic framework that allows the creation of tools that can work under any DCC that supports Python.
-The framework contains tools that can be interesting for all people using a specific DCC: nomenclature manager, renamer, etc.

-* Python 2 and 3 support
+DCC agnostic framework that allows to improve the experience when using DCCs.

+Easy to setup framework that contains lot of utility functions and classes to streamline the creation of new DCC tools for TDs.
+Also, the framework features a collection of tools that can be helpful for different departments.

 * Reroute DCC agnostic layer
 * Generic DCC objects
 * Inheritance based configuration files system.
 Your tools can use different configurations based on which DCC you are working on.